Best family cars to buy 2021

 4. Vauxhall Insignia

-The Insignia keeps its underpinnings rather than moving to a platform from Vauxhall’s parent company, Groupe PSA, which is a good thing, because it’s quite light and handles sweetly for a big car.
+The Insignia keeps its underpinnings rather than moving to a platform from Vauxhall’s parent company, Stellantis, which is a good thing, because it’s quite light and handles sweetly for a big car.
 The steering is light and precise, while body control is good without sacrificing the Insignia’s relatively refined ride.

 Vauxhall has moved to using some PSA powertrains, though, so the range includes a 1.5-litre three-cylinder diesel, alongside downsized, turbocharged petrols.